PMST 6250. Advanced Physical Pharmacy. (2 Hours)

 Examines in-depth the role of sustained, controlled, and site-specific delivery systems for drugs and genetic materials using polymeric systems, colloidal drug delivery systems, and vectors for gene therapy.

 Focuses on expanding prior basic pharmacokinetics to more advanced topics required for specialized work in research, clinical, and industrial settings.
 Using presentation and class participation, offers students an opportunity to become familiar with various analyses and modeling techniques, including compartmental/physiologic models, pharmacokinetic-pharmacodynamic analysis and modeling, and toxicokinetics/toxicodynamics.
-Prereq.
-PMST 6252 or equivalent graduate pharmacokinetics course with calculus.
+Requires prior completion of PMST 6252 or equivalent graduate pharmacokinetics course with calculus.